What Is Biogas?

 Examples of organic matter that can be broken down include livestock manure, plant waste, and food scraps, which provide a beneficial alternative to the use of waste to dump waste into landfills or other garbage collection areas.

-It is opposite to.
+It is the opposite.
 With the breakdowns of organics matters in the anaerobic environment, an environment without oxygen, the result is the production of Biogas that is composed mostly of carbon dioxide and methane.
 Biogas can be used in the same way as natural gas.
 Organic materials that can be broken downs include livestock manure, plant waste, & food scraps.

-There are bacteria insides the tank.
+There are bacteria inside the tank.
 These bacterias do not require air to survive, and they break down organic waste through a 4-step process:

 The first step in digestion is where organic polymers are heavily decomposed, which is a common occurrence in organic waste.
 Since hydrolysis breaks down fats, proteins, and carbohydrates into smaller molecules such as simple sugars, fatty acids, and amino acids, it is counted as an essential step in anaerobic digestion.